 Steve was our original maintenance manager way back when we were located in the old Pioneer Road building in Shortsville a few decades ago.
 He took a break from our shop and we couldn’t be happier to have him back on our team.
 He was previously challenged with setting up and installing all the tools and machines in our current factory in Farmington, today he meticulously maintains that equipment and our facilities day to day.
 A quiet one, he opens up when big saws or big game are mentioned.

 JoAnna had filled in for us here and there in the past and we're glad to have added her full-time to our group.
 With her experience in medical/clerical she'll be able to handle our needs with ease.
 In her spare time, JoAnna enjoys gardening, fishing, and spending time with her two children (Alana and Alex) and husband Ben.
 She is also an avid quilter.

-If you visit in NY you'll likely be greeted by Betty, Phin, Riley, Kairo, or Penny.
-Charlie, pictured here, was our official office greeter for many years.
+If you visit in NY you'll likely be greeted by Kairo, Betty, Riley, or Penny.
+Charlie, pictured here, was our official office greeter for nearly a decade.
 We'll always remember his dedication to welcoming folks, making rounds for treats, desire for any/every game of fetch, and bountiful love for his family and friends.
+Recently we also said goobye to Phin, one of our smaller office canines who did plenty of lap hopping and playing.
 Today, guests in Farmington are met by a variety of wet noses against their hands, big brown eyes, wagging tails, and excited 'dancing' paws.
 The same applies in our Oregon office and shop as Sherlock, Barlow, and a few others are honing their greeting skills.